C0M-M4ND0/AnsibleAKSOrchestrate/README.md

 - [Contributing](#contributing)
 ## Project Overview

-AnsibleAKSOrchestrate showcases how Ansible can be utilized to streamline the process of creating an AKS cluster and deploying an application to it.
-The project is organized into separate roles for cluster creation and app deployment, ensuring clear separation of concerns.
-The roles are designed for modularity, making it easy to customize and extend the project.
+AnsibleAKSOrchestrate showcases how Ansible can be utilized to streamline the process of creating an AKS cluster, deploying an application, and implementing monitoring with Prometheus.
+The project is organized into separate roles for cluster creation, app deployment, and monitoring setup, ensuring clear separation of concerns and enhancing modularity.
 ## Getting Started

 To get started with AnsibleAKSOrchestrate, follow these steps: